Blog > Billing & Insurance > Complete Guide to Mental Health Billing

 However, regardless of the services you provide, it's always a good idea to check that your patient is covered for the mental health services they need.
 Performing a VOB can also help you determine the amount that your patient's insurance company will pay for the services they are seeking.
 To do this, you can call the patient's insurance company provider using their account number to get a better idea of their benefits.

-A VOB can help you avoid rejected claims from the insurance company as well as unpaid bills for the services you provide for your patient.
+A VOB can help you avoid rejected claims from the insurance company as well as unpaid bills for the services you provide to your patient.

 3. Submit Claims Properly